brevzin/cpp_proposals/2996_reflection/reflection.md

 In our initial proposal a value of type `std::meta::info` can represent:

-  - an error (corresponding to an "invalid reflection")
   - any (C++) type and type-alias
   - any function or member function
   - any variable, static data member, or structured binding